AstraLuma/xontrib-avox/README.md

 # xontrib-avox
 Xontrib for Xonsh that automatically activates and deactivates virtual environments as you `cd` around.
+It's based on the idea of projects and projects living in specific directories.

 Warning: Incompatible with autoxsh due to cd aliasing.